cephidstar/learn_public/BigQuery.md

 ![](/assets/images/add_data.png)

-The **eventlog.csv** file contains sample event data, similar perhaps, to event data produced by performance monitoring applications.
+The **eventlog.csv** file contains sample event data, similar perhaps to event data produced by performance monitoring applications.

 After uploading the file, consider which types of queries you might write in order to analyze this event data.
 Also consider how parameterization of your SQL could lead to a standard set of API's or some other programmed assets, that could be used by other applications to analyze this data and/or present the results in dashboards.